Our School Title

 In September 2012 and with 725 pupils on roll, the school was awarded academy status.
 Later the following year it was authorised by Hammersmith & Fulham Council to expand from three to four forms of entry so that more girls could enjoy the benefits of the distinctive Lady Margaret education.

 The permanent expansion (after two 'bulge' years) to four forms of entry took place as planned in September 2014.
-You can read more about this in our section Building on Success.
-A new entrance, straight onto Parsons Green, providing improved access and enhanced internal space opens in 2015.
-Meanwhile our centenary anniversary beckons in 2017...
+A new entrance, straight onto Parsons Green, providing improved access and enhanced internal space opened in 2015 and was the final phase in this improvement project.

 Mrs Sally Whyte retired in July 2015 after nine years as Headteacher and was succeeded by Ms Elisabeth Stevenson who became the school’s seventh Headteacher.
 By 2017 it was time to celebrate the school's centenary...